The History Of Tudor And The Royal Canadian Navy

 The RCN Connection In The ‘80s and ‘90s

 The RCN continued issuing the ref.
-94010 until the end of the production run in ‘84.
-There were a few batches towards the end of this reference: 100xxx, 101xxx and 107xxx.
-These late batches featured the last dial configuration of the 94010 with Mercedes hands and round and triangle hour markers at 3, 6, 9 and 12 o’clock.
-While most examples of this batch featured a sterile caseback, some were actually engraved by the RCN, not the diver, which was common at that time.
+94010 through the end of its production run in ’84.
+Several batches were delivered toward the end of this reference: 203xx, 100xxx, 101xxx, and 107xxx.
+All of these late batches - excluding 203xx - featured the final dial configuration of the 94010, with Mercedes hands and round hour markers with triangular plots at 3, 6, 9, and 12 o’clock.
+The 203xx batch, however, retained a Snowflake dial.
+While most examples from this batch featured a sterile caseback, some were engraved by the RCN rather than the diver, which was common at the time.

-The last Tudors supplied to the RCN was the ref.
+The last Tudors supplied to the RCN were the ref.
 76100 and 79090.
-After this batch, the RCN began issuing other brands, like Seiko and Marathon, ending almost five decades of partnership.
+After this, the RCN transitioned to other brands, such as Seiko and Marathon, ending a partnership that had spanned nearly five decades.

 The End of an Era